 - Faster.
 With rapid coverage of an asset, PAUT is typically faster than traditional single-probe UT.
 Beam angles are adjusted via software, opposed to manually.

 - Consistency.
-Repeat scans are easily performed, due to its high degree of accuracy.
+Repeat scans are easily performed, due to their high degree of accuracy.

 - Ease of use on small or complex surfaces.
 In the event of lack of space for mechanical scanning, because of the “sweeping” nature of PAUT—the probe does not move backward/forward—it is particularly useful on difficult-to-scan surfaces that may have complex shapes or geometries.

 - Elimination of safety hazards.
 Using robot-enabled PAUT does not require the use of scaffolding or rope access, and avoids exposing employees to potentially harmful substances or high temperatures.